Arize-ai/client_python/src/arize/_generated/api_client/docs/TasksApi.md

 - `sampling_rate` and `is_continuous` are only applicable for project-based tasks.
 - Fields not valid for the task's type return 400 (e.g. `run_configuration` on an evaluation task).
 - System-managed fields (`id`, `type`, `created_at`, `updated_at`) cannot be modified.
+- `evaluator_version_id` pins an evaluator to one version.
+Because `evaluators` replaces the whole list, each entry states its own pin: send a version ID to pin, and omit the field or send null to run the latest version.
+Omit `evaluators` entirely to leave the existing attachments — and their pins — untouched.
+- A pinned version must belong to the evaluator named by `evaluator_id`, and every evaluator on the task must resolve to the same data scope.
+Both return 422.

 **Valid example** (update evaluation task)
 ```json